zapier/django-knowledge/README.rst

 Inside the *tests* directory is a bash script that runs a localized Django project that tests our application in a project context.
-A quick command ``tests/runtests.sh`` should suffice.
+A quick command ``tests/runtests.sh`` should suffice for most basic needs.

 Right now we're not bundling tests inside the installed package, they are part of their own example application.
+All tests are found in *tests/example/tests/* under split out files reflecting their location in the package.

 Code
 ~~~~

-Do your coding, but remember to run ``pep8 knowledge`` and pylint ``pylint knowledge`` and fix any
+Do your coding, but remember to run ``pep8 knowledge`` and pylint ``pylint knowledge`` and
-errors you see, or explan why you won't in your commit message.
+fix any errors you see, or explan why you won't in your commit message.